mFlaifel/react-native-Styling/README.md

 ## Customize Styling

-- There no css in react-native we use javascript to style our code.
+- There is no css in react-native, we use javascript to style our code.

 - You have two ways to style an element:

 1. Inside the tag itself like